Chicken Pot Pie with Puff Pastry Recipe

 Ingredients

-• Butter – I use salted butter, but you can use unsalted if you prefer
+• Butter – I use salted butter, but you can use unsalted if you prefer.

-• Black Pepper
+• Salt and Black Pepper

 • Chicken Stock – or chicken broth.
-Use this delicious homemade recipe or store bought if you prefer.
+Use this delicious homemade recipe or store-bought if you prefer.

-• Puff Pastry – thawed
+• Puff Pastry – Should be thawed to use.

 Step-By-Step Instructions